Tendonitis Surgery in Dallas, TX

 It is important that you avoid overusing your tendon for a few weeks afterwards.
 As such, you may need to take up to 12 weeks off from work or significantly modify your activities.
 Physical therapy could be required for you to fully regain usage.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and regularly suffer the debilitating effects of tendonitis, find out if tendonitis surgery at A New Reflection Cosmetic Surgery Center could be right for you.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and regularly suffer the debilitating effects of tendonitis, find out if tendonitis surgery by Dr. Charles A. Wallace, M.D. could be right for you.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!